ambuda-org/vidyut/README.md

 <h1>विद्युत्</h1>
 </div>

-Vidyut provides best-in-class infrastructure for Sanskrit software.
+Vidyut provides reliable infrastructure for Sanskrit software.
 Our main focus is on building libraries for natural language processing.

 Vidyut compiles to fast, safe, and memory-efficient native code, and it can be bound to other programming languages with minimal work.
 We commit to providing